andrewallred/allez/README.md

 ```

 #### GQ_PROFILE_MESSAGE
 GQ_PROFILE_MESSAGE is the websocket message GoQuest sends to load a user profile.
-It can likely be moved out of config as it is not user specific.
+It will likely be moved out of config as it is not user specific.

 #### GQ_PROFILE_NAME
 GQ_PROFILE_NAME is your profile name on GoQuest.